iamkirankumaryadav/GenAI/Glossary.md

 ### **Encoder-Decoder**
 - Encoder-decoders are like translators that can handle more than just words.
 - **The Encoder:** Understanding the language, hears individual words, grasps the overall meaning, important ideas, and relationship between things.
 It gathers clues and pieces them together to form a condensed summary that captures the essence of the message.
 - **The Decoder:** It receives the summarized message from the encoder (the context vector).
-The decoder uses its understanding of human language to craft a message that makes sense to us.
+The decoder uses its understanding of human language to craft a message that makes sense to humans.
 It considers the flow and order of words to create a natural-sounding explanation in our language.

 **Understanding the concept:**
 1. **Feeding the Encoder:** The encoder gets the message as input.
 This could be a sentence or an image they showed you.